Market structure: Perfect competition

-Monopolistic Competition:
+Monopolistic Competition

 There are a large number of enterprises, there are no restrictions on entering and exiting the market, and they sell different products of the same kind, and enterprises have a certain ability to control prices.
 Monopolies have complete market control as the barriers to entry are high and the threat of new entrants is low; therefore they can price set to their preference.

-Oligopoly:
+Oligopoly

 The number of enterprises is small, entry and exit from the market are restricted, product attributes are different, and the demand curve is downward sloping and relatively inelastic.
 Oligopolies are usually found in industries in which initial capital requirements are high and existing companies have strong foothold in market share.

-Monopoly:
+Monopoly

 The number of enterprises is only one, access is restricted or completely blocked, and the products produced and sold are unique and cannot be replaced by other products.
 The company has strong control and influence over the price of the entire market.

+Different market structures will also lead to different levels of social welfare.
+Generally speaking, as the degree of competition increases, the total social welfare measured by producer surplus plus consumer surplus will rise.
+The total surplus of perfect competition market is the highest.
+And the total surplus of imperfect competition market is lower.
+In the monopoly market, if the monopoly firm can adopt first-level price discrimination, the consumer surplus is zero and the monopoly firm obtains all the benefits in the market.